Past Perfect Spanish Tense: Rules, Conjugations & Examples

 Recheck the previous examples again.

-Notice that sentences with the Spanish past perfect may contain a verb in the preterite tense.
+Notice that sentences with the past perfect tense may contain a verb in the preterite tense (pretérito).
 In this case, the past preterite refers to the previous action (like example #3).
-You can also use dates or adverbs of time (nunca, ya, todavía, etc) to provide this reference point.
+You can also use dates or adverbs of time (nunca, ya, cuando, todavía, etc) to provide this reference point.

-Take Note: Like any other Spanish tense, it’s not mandatory to include a time frame when using the past perfect.
+Take Note: Like any other Spanish tense, it’s not mandatory to include a time frame when using the pluperfect.

-Difference Between the Spanish Past Perfect & Other Tenses
+Difference Between the Past Perfect & Other Tenses

-Because they’re both built with the formula haber + past participle, the Spanish past perfect is often confused with the present perfect.
-Additionally, because they both refer to past actions which have been completed, people can also confuse the past perfect with the Spanish preterite tense
+Because they’re both built with the formula haber + past participle verb, this tense is often confused with the present perfect tense.
+Additionally, because they both refer to past actions which have been completed, people can also confuse the past perfect with the Spanish preterite tense.

 Check this graphic below: